HomeBusinessNigeria Loses N36 Trillion Annually to Untitled Land Ownership

 • Only 10 percent of Nigeria’s 40 million households hold formal property titles, leaving 36 million households unrecognized and outside tax regulations.

 The Nigerian real estate sector has reported an alarming annual loss of approximately N36 trillion, primarily due to untitled land.
-This staggering figure highlights the economic consequences of a vast number of properties lacking formal ownership documentation, illuminating the significant challenges posed by the country’s informal land ownership system.
+The staggering figure highlights the economic consequences of a vast number of properties lacking formal ownership documentation, illuminating the significant challenges posed by the country’s informal land ownership system.

-In an exclusive interview, Ayodele Odeleye, the Financial Secretary of the Nigerian Institution of Estate Surveyors and Valuers, revealed that only about 10% of Nigeria’s estimated 40 million households possess formal property titles.
+In an exclusive interview, Ayodele Odeleye, the Financial Secretary of the Nigerian Institution of Estate Surveyors and Valuers, revealed that only about 10 percent of Nigeria’s estimated 40 million households possess formal property titles.
 This means that a staggering 36 million households operate within the informal housing market, largely unrecognized by the government and exempt from taxes and regulatory fees.

-As reported by Punch, Land registration costs in Nigeria vary dramatically across different regions, complicating the path to formal ownership.
+As reported by Punch, land registration costs in Nigeria vary dramatically across different regions, complicating the path to formal ownership.
 Industry experts estimate that the average fee for registering a plot is around N1 million, a crucial figure in calculating the N36 trillion annual loss.
 This disparity in registration costs exacerbates the economic impact of informal land ownership, revealing the barriers that many potential homeowners face.

 Odeleye continued, “The revenue loss per household can be significant, as the government typically collects various fees from formally titled households, including property taxes, registration fees, and building permits.
 If we assume an average revenue of N1 million per household with a formal title, the potential loss from the informal sector can be calculated by multiplying 36 million households by N1 million, leading to an estimated N36 trillion loss annually.
 This is a rough estimate, with actual figures likely varying based on regional tax structures and fees.”

-Disparities in Registration Fees
+Disparities in registration fees

 A Lagos Ministry of Land Bureau official, speaking anonymously, noted that land registration fees vary significantly by local government.
 For example, registering a plot in Epe can reach N4.5 million, particularly for non-civil servants.
 Developer Dr. Kolade Adepoju revealed he spent N600 million to document 10 hectares in Ibeju Lekki, averaging N4-5 million per plot, citing that registration complexities drive up costs.